Arabasta/ad-fullstack/README.md

 ### Polygon
 1. Create an account on Polygon.io
-2. Subscribe to the Stock and Crypto APIs
+2. Subscribe to the Stock and Crypto APIs, minimum starter package is required.
 3. Add your API key to the environment variables

 ### AWS